xorbitsai/inference/README.md

 - Xinference will download models automatically for you, and by default the models will be saved under `${USER}/.xinference/cache`.
 - Foundation models only provide interface `generate`.
 - RLHF and SFT models provide both `generate` and `chat`.
-- If you want to use MacOS Metal GPU for inference, please choose the q4_0 and q4_1 quantization methods.
+- If you want to use Apple Metal GPU for acceleration, please choose the q4_0 and q4_1 quantization methods.

 ## Roadmap
 Xinference is currently under active development.
 Here's a roadmap outlining our planned